 Since Qovery makes it easy to create on-demand environments, it can drastically grow your cloud costs.
 In this guide, we’ll look at some Qovery features that help to keep your cost under control, let's go!

 Romaric PhilogèneSeptember 2, 2022 · 3 min read

 CEO and co-founder of Qovery.
 Romaric has 10+ years of experience in R&D. From the Ad-Tech to the financial industry, he has deep expertise in highly-reliable and performant systems.See all articles

 Since this article was written, we have partnered with Usage AI - a solution that helps our users to reduce their AWS bill by up to 57% in no time.
 Check out our partnership announcement.

 Auto-start and stop the Environment

 The "auto-start and stop environment" feature can save 50% on your cloud bill.
 Let's say you work from 8 am to 6 pm, Monday to Friday.
-Out of those ranges, your team will no longer need to run testing environments besides production.
+Your team will no longer need to run testing environments besides production out of those ranges.
 Stop stopping those environments will free up used resources.
 Turning on this feature is as simple as getting into your environment settings and configuring the range where you want your environment automatically stop and start.

 Let's say you have multiple clusters attached to your account.
 Some of them are not used at the moment.
 Qovery provides a "stop cluster" feature that will keep all the data and metadata of your cluster but will ensure that the most expensive parts (worker nodes) are no longer provisioned.
 With one click, you can stop your cluster: